 Financial Ratios Comparison

-The following table presents a comparison of financial ratios for Uranium Energy Corp.
-(UEC) and NexGen Energy Ltd. (NXE).
-This analysis focuses on key metrics that can help assess the financial health and performance of these companies.
+The following table compares the most recent financial ratios for Uranium Energy Corp.
+(UEC) and NexGen Energy Ltd. (NXE), providing insights into their financial health and performance.

 | Metric | UEC | NXE |